microsoft/BCTech/samples/AppInsights/Alerts/README.md

 Now you will get an email whenever your app or your customers make HTTP calls that fail.

 Please read more in the documentation for Application Insights: https://docs.microsoft.com/en-us/azure/azure-monitor/platform/alerts-unified-log

+# Disclaimer
+Sample code included in this repository is made available AS IS.